A Failure of $\Pi^1_{n+3}$-Reduction in the Presence of $\Sigma^1_{n+3}$-Separation: Lifting to

 \section{Lifting to $M_n$}

 The ideas presented can be used to construct a universe in which $\bf{\Sigma}^1_{n+3}$-separation can be separated from $\Pi^1_{n+3}$-reduction.
-Its proof is a direct application of the ideas from \cite{Ho2} which can be used to translate the argument for the third level of the projective hierarchy to $M_n$.
-As there are no new ideas needed, and the translation works in a very similar manner to \cite{Ho2}, we will not go into any details.
+We just state it without an attempt to prove it. \begin{theorem} Assuming that $M_n$ exists, there is a model of $\bf{\Sigma}^1_{n+3}$-separation over which there is a pair of $\Pi^1_{n+3}$-sets, which can not be reduced by any pair of $\bf{\Pi}^1_{n+3}$-sets. \end{theorem} Its proof is a direct application of the ideas from \cite{Ho2} which can be used to translate the argument for the third level of the projective hierarchy to $M_n$.
+As there are no new ideas needed, and the translation works in a very similar manner to \cite{Ho2}, we will not go into any details here.